WATCH: family of foxes at play in the heart of York

 A FAMILY of foxes has set up home in the shadow of an historic monument in the heart of York.

-The vixen and her six cubs have been spotted outside their den close to the Bar Walls opposite the Hudson Quarter by keep amateur photographer, Sebastian Robson.
+The vixen and her six cubs have been spotted outside their den close to the Bar Walls by keen amateur photographer, Sebastian Robson.

 The 30-year-old who is half German and half British spotted the group close to his own home.